 Netflix's main challenge comes from local competition.
 In Europe, Sky is a major buyer, and producer, of the kind of binge-worthy TV that Netflix specializes in.
 Netflix said it expects to see strong growth ahead even as it faces more competitors such as Amazon, which is also expanding globally.
 Amazon Prime's streaming service is a major Netflix competitor in select European markets.
 In Germany, Amazon is actually ahead of Netflix.

-In order to continue ingenuity in their business model, the company is tinkering with different formats for the way its 93 million subscribers in 190 countries consume its content.
+In order to continue ingenuity in their business model, the company is tinkering with different formats for the way its 104 million subscribers in nearly 200 countries consume its content.
 Its newest innovation revolves around interactive technology and story branching options.

 What if you could decide whether Frank Underwood from House of Cards should be locked in jail?
 Perhaps those adorable kids from Stranger Things should pursue another adventure?
-Netflix has plans underway to test a children’s show with the ability for the subscriber to choose the way the story plays out.
+Netflix now has a handful of children’s shows with the ability for the subscriber to choose the way the story plays out.
 If this catches on, other adult-oriented shows will join in the experiment.